fastapi/fastapi/docs/tutorial/sql-databases-peewee.md

 #### Peewee Proxy

-If you are using a [Peewee Proxy](http://docs.peewee-orm.com/en/latest/peewee/database.html#dynamically-defining-a-database){.external-link target=_blank}, the actual database is at `db.obj`.
+If you are using a <a href="http://docs.peewee-orm.com/en/latest/peewee/database.html#dynamically-defining-a-database" class="external-link" target="_blank">Peewee Proxy</a>, the actual database is at `db.obj`.

 So, you would reset it with: